A Capable Man

 A Capable Man (デキる男が好きなんだ!, Dekiru Otoko ga Suki Nanda!) is a one-shot Japanese manga written and illustrated by Hinako Takanaga.

 Plot

 Shingo has always liked guys who are exceptional.
 His best friend, Koji, is the smartest, fastest, and hottest guy in school.
 But what Shingo doesn't know is that Koji has worked hard to be so exceptional - and he's doing it to impress Shingo!
 Why?
 He's in love with Shingo of course!
 But all is about to be revealed, because when Shingo's just-as-impressive cousin comes into town, Koji realizes he'll have to confess everything or risk losing his one true love forever...

 Publication

 Kadokawa Shoten released the manga on January 29, 2004.
 The manga is licensed in North America as A Capable Man by Tokyopop's imprint, Blu, which released the manga on November 4, 2008.
-The manga is licensed as Traumboyz in Germany by Tokyopop Germany, which released the manga on March 2007.
+The manga is licensed as Traumboyz in Germany by Tokyopop Germany, which released the manga in March 2007.